dagraham/etm-tk/etmTk/help/REPORTS.md

 - **a**: action report.

     A report of expenditures of time and money recorded in *actions* with output formatted using `action_template` computations and expansions.
-See Help/Preferences for further details about the role of `action_template` in formatting action report output.
+See [Preferences](#preferences) for further details about the role of `action_template` in formatting action report output.

 - **c**: composite report.